All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Long-Term Treatment Considerations

 • Continue treatment: SURMOUNT-4 makes a strong case for ongoing treatment.
 Stopping leads to substantial regain.
-Plan to stay on tirzepatide unless there is a compelling medical reason to stop.
+Plan to stay on tirzepatide unless there's a compelling medical reason to stop.

-• Explore dose optimization: Some patients maintain their results on a lower dose (10 mg instead of 15 mg), which may reduce costs and side effects.
+• Explore dose improvement: Some patients maintain their results on a lower dose (10 mg instead of 15 mg), which may reduce costs and side effects.
 Discuss with your provider.

 • Invest in body recomposition: With major weight loss achieved, focus on building or rebuilding muscle through progressive resistance training.